Criteria and restrictions to access reception conditions

 Right to reception in different procedures

-Material reception conditions under national legislation on asylum are the same for every asylum seeker, no matter the profile of the applicant nor the type of asylum procedure.
+Material reception conditions under national legislation on asylum are the same for every asylum seeker, no matter the profile of the applicant nor the type of asylum procedure they are channelled into.
 According to the reception regulation, the reception system foresees an 18-month period of accommodation, assistance and financial support generally in the same province where the asylum claim was lodged (apart from a few exceptions).
 This can reach a maximum of 24 months for vulnerable cases following the exceptional authorisation by the competent authority (see Special Reception Needs).

 For applicants under an outgoing Dublin procedure, reception conditions are provided until the actual transfer to another Member State.
 Reception is offered for no longer than one month after the notification of the inadmissibility decision, subject to a possible extension.

-According to the 2022 Regulation, people who arrive in Spain from the Moroccan border, who are obliged to be hosted within the Ceuta and Melilla’s Migrant Temporary Stay Centres (CETI) to be transferred to the Spanish peninsula are also entitled to reception conditions within such facilities.
+According to the 2022 Regulation, people who arrive in Spain from the Moroccan border and have to be initially hosted within the Ceuta and Melilla’s Migrant Temporary Stay Centres (CETI) to be later transferred to the Spanish peninsula.
 This provision represents a change of the previous situation as in practice persons applying for asylum in Ceuta and Melilla started benefitting the full services provided within the reception system only when transferred to mainland, but not during their stay in the CETI.

-Shortcoming and delays in accessing the reception system have been reported during 2022.
+Shortcomings and delays regarding access to the reception system have been reported during 2023.

-Cases of asylum seekers living on the streets because of the saturation of the reception system and the delays in the formalization of the asylum applications have been reported in 2022 and at the beginning of 2023.[2]
-In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2 months deadline to address the deficiencies of its system.[3]
+Cases of asylum seekers living on the streets because of the saturation of the reception system and the delays in the formalization of the asylum applications have been reported in 2023 and at the beginning of 2024.[3]
+In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2 months deadline to address the deficiencies of its system.[4]
+No further developments on the case were registered at the time of writing of this report.

 In a report published in February 2022, the organisation CEAR highlights the challenges experienced by the Spanish asylum reception system and proposes a set of suggestions on how to improve it.[5]